sudarshan19943/sentiment_analysis_twitter_logisticregression/README.md

 ## Testing
 A thorough manual testing has been done to check the functionality of the application in case of null values or exceptions.

+### Results
+Based on the sentiment scores calculated for each tweet, the results can be seen in sentiment_analysis_results.csv :)